ezhai/nautilus-avinfo/README.md

 # Nautilus AVInfo

 A Nautilus (GNOME Files) extension to view audio/video information in the column and properties view.
-This extension is only compatible with Nautilus 43+.
+This extension is only compatible with Nautilus versions 43+.
 ```
 nautilus --version
 ```